what is anxiety

 • Generalized Anxiety Disorder (GAD): This involves persistent and excessive anxiety and worry about activities or events, even ordinary, routine issues.
 The worry is out of proportion to the actual circumstance, is difficult to control, and affects how you feel physically.
 It often occurs along with other anxiety disorders or depression.

-• Panic Disorder: Characterized by recurrent, unexpected panic attacks, this disorder involves sudden periods of intense fear that may include palpitations, pounding heart, or accelerated heart rate; sweating; trembling or shaking; sensations of shortness of breath, smothering, or choking; and feeling of impending doom.
+• Panic Disorder: Characterized by recurrent, unexpected panic attacks, panic disorder involves sudden periods of intense fear that may include palpitations, pounding heart, or accelerated heart rate; sweating; trembling or shaking; sensations of shortness of breath, smothering, or choking; and feeling of impending doom.

 • Social Anxiety Disorder: This condition involves high levels of anxiety, fear, and avoidance of social situations due to feelings of embarrassment, self-consciousness, and concern about being judged or viewed negatively by others.